How to claim for international items

 The simplest way to make a claim for loss, part loss or damage to a letter or parcel posted to an address outside the UK is via our online claim form.
-Alternatively you can submit it by completing a 'Lost or damaged International mail claim form' known as a P58.
-Before submitting a claim please read the below carefully.
+Before submitting an online claim please read all of the below.

 When to claim

 We cannot accept a claim for loss unless at least 20 working days (for items posted to Europe) or 25 working days (for items to the rest of the world) have passed from the due delivery date.